-Hartford is your West Coast Main Line Station for Northwich where you will find Weaver Hall Museum which tells the story of Mid Cheshire.
+Hartford is the closest West Coast Main Line station to the town of Northwich, where you will find the Weaver Hall Museum which tells the story of Mid Cheshire.

 Hartford Station is 1 mile away from Greenbank Station – a 20 minute walk – from where the Mid Cheshire Line provides a regular service between Chester and Manchester including intermediate stations at Northwich, Knutsford, and Altrincham.
 Turn right out of Hartford station entrance and follow this straight road for a pleasant mile, passing shops, cafes, Hartford Parish Church and schools and colleges, to reach Greenbank station, also on the right.

-Hartford Station has an award in the Cheshire Best Kept Station Competition.
+Hartford Station has won an award in the Cheshire Best Kept Station Competition.